czech-radio/openmedia/README.md

 ## Errors

 There is a validation process of both input and output files.
-It can occasionally produces error.
-The file will be marked `_MALFORMED` in filename.
+It can occasionally produce an error.
+Is such case resulting file will be marked as `_MALFORMED` in filename.